openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 Some preprocessing may require setting of input layouts, for example: batch setting, application of mean or scales, and reversing input channels (BGR<->RGB).

-Layout defines meaning of dimensions in shape and can be specified for both inputs and outputs.
+Layout defines the meaning of dimensions in shape and can be specified for both inputs and outputs.
 For the layout syntax, check the [Layout API overview](../../OV_Runtime_UG/layout_overview.md).
 To specify the layout, you can use `--layout` option followed by the layout value.